Last updated on January 25th, 2026 at 08:33 am

 3. Shibuya Granbell Hotel ⭐️⭐️⭐️

-It’s very rare that we book a hotel in Tokyo that costs $150USD plus tax for a night.
-But we were in Shibuya last minute.
+It’s very rare for us to book a hotel in Tokyo that costs $ 150 USD plus tax for a night.
+But we were in Shibuya at the last minute.
 Long story short, we were too tired to look for something cheaper after a super long day of fun in Tokyo.

-Shibuya Granbell Hotel is a full-service hotel and we booked a 13 square-meter room for one night before moving on to Kyoto.
+Shibuya Granbell Hotel is a full-service hotel, and we booked a 13 square-meter room for one night before moving on to Kyoto.

-It’s a comfortable clean functional hotel that is just a 5-minute walk to Shibuya Train station and a 10-minute walk to the famous Shibuya Crossing.
+It’s a comfortable, clean, functional hotel that is just a 5-minute walk to Shibuya Train Station and a 10-minute walk to the famous Shibuya Crossing.

 Shibuya Granbell Hotel